raspberrypilearning/flatgame/en/step_5.md

 To make a scrolling effect, the background sprite moves on the x and y axis when the keys are pressed,

 --- task ---
-Add these blocks to make sure we start at 0
+Add these two blocks to the background code.
+They set the *move x* and *move y* XXXvariables to 0.

 ```blocks3
 when flag clicked